Extending Stable and Popular Matching Algorithms from Bipartite to Arbitrary Instances: Introduction

 As for the inapproximability of \textsc{Max-SMTI}, Halldórssson et al. \cite{halldorsson2002inapproximability} showed that it is NP-hard to approximate it within some constant factor.
-Later, inapproximability results have been improved, especially assuming stronger complexity theoretic conjectures.
 Yanagisawa \cite{yanagisawa2007approximation} and Halldórsson et al. \cite{yanigasawa2003improved} showed that assuming the Unique Games Conjecture, there is no $\frac{4}{3}-\varepsilon$-approximation for any $\varepsilon >0$.
-By a recent work by Dudycz et al. \cite{smti1.5inapprox} it follows that assuming the strong Unique Games Conjecture or the Small Set Expansion Hypothesis or the strong-UGC, there cannot even be a $\frac{3}{2}-\varepsilon$-approximation algorithm for \textsc{Max-SMTI}.
+In a recent work, Dudycz et al. \cite{smti1.5inapprox} proved that assuming the strong Unique Games Conjecture or the Small Set Expansion Hypothesis, there cannot even be a $\frac{3}{2}-\varepsilon$-approximation algorithm for \textsc{Max-SMTI}.